nrfconnect/sdk-nrf/doc/nrf/working_with_nrf/nrf53/thingy53.rst

 MCUboot bootloader is enabled by default for Thingy:53 in the :file:`Kconfig.defconfig` file of the board.
 This ensures that the sample includes the MCUboot bootloader and that an MCUboot-compatible image is generated when the sample is built.
-When using |NCS| to build the MCUboot bootloader for the Thingy:53, the configuration is applied automatically from the MCUboot repository.
+When using the |NCS| to build the MCUboot bootloader for the Thingy:53, the configuration is applied automatically from the MCUboot repository.

 The MCUboot bootloader supports serial recovery and a custom command to erase the settings storage partition.
 Erasing the settings partition is needed to ensure that an application is not booted with incompatible content loaded from the settings partition.